santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-fileupload-image.md

 ```

-Then in the C# code
+Then in the C# code I have created a method `LoadImage` that accepts a argument `InputFileChangeEventArgs` .
+When user select the image this method triggers and provides the information about the file.
+In the below code you can see that I am reading the file as `Stream` and then

 ```csharp
  public async Task LoadImage(InputFileChangeEventArgs inputFileChangeEventArgs)